-First you need to find the property that suits you and your goals.
+First, you need to find the property that suits you and your goals.
 There are a few ways you can do this.
-You could go the old-fashioned way, looking at published advertisements or by word of mouth, you can browse the internet to find properties, or you can talk to a professional.
+You could go the old-fashioned way, looking at published advertisements or by word of mouth, you can browse the internet to find properties or talk to a professional.

 A good general indicator is to figure out the property’s cash flow.
 Understanding cash flow is vital, especially if you’re buying your first rental property.
 In its simplest form, it is the rental income minus monthly expenses.
 A positive cash flow means more income is generated than the expenses being used.
 A negative cash flow means the opposite.
 Obviously, you should aim for positive cash flow.

-There are many other deductible expenses, including insurance, legal fees, employee wages, and depreciation.
+Many other deductible expenses include insurance, legal fees, employee wages, and depreciation.

 You might acquire a depreciable property, such as a building, furniture, or equipment, to use in your rental activity.
 However, since these properties may wear out or become obsolete over time, you can deduct their cost over a period of several years.
 The deduction is called capital cost allowance (CCA).
 Claiming CCA sounds great but may not be the best option for everyone.